 - Remain calm and in control during emergency situations.

 - Have an excellent driving record and character background.

 - Short-term diploma, qualifying for DPI Driver Education Certification (450) at the completion of all 3 courses.

-- Individually for continuing education courses or license re-newel purposes.
+- Individually for continuing education courses.

 - Fall, Spring or Summer start

 - Credit for prior learning may be available (transcripts required)

 - Please submit official college transcripts showing completion of either a Bachelors or Masters degree to Southwest Tech, Attn: Admissions, 1800 Bronson Blvd, Fennimore, WI 53809.

 - WI provisional, lifetime or master educator license